shmorri/docs-casa-prod/3.1.4/source/developer/ui-pages.md

 </z:div>
 ```

-The template also ensures that despite your page has a URL like `/casa/pl/<plugin-id>/admin/...`, the admin menu itmes on the left will not be displayed.
+The template also ensures that despite your page has a URL like `/casa/pl/<plugin-id>/admin/...`, the admin menu items on the left will not be displayed.

 ## Displaying feedback to end-users